How do I manage DNS in Docker?

 1. Bridge Mode

-When containers are run in bridge mode, they can communicate with each other using their names, thanks to the internal DNS server.
+When containers are run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » in bridge mode, they can communicate with each other using their names, thanks to the internal DNS server.
 This is the default mode for newly created containers.

 2. Host Mode